grain-lang/grain/stdlib/buffer.md

 |`srcBuffer`|`Buffer`|The buffer to append|
 |`dstBuffer`|`Buffer`|The buffer to mutate|

-## Raw bytes
+## Binary operations on integers

-Functions for working with the raw bytes in a buffer.
+Functions for encoding and decoding integers stored in a buffer.

 ### Buffer.**getInt8S**